Metropolis-nexus/Stalwart-Setup/README.md

 - Storage -> Settings -> Change all data stores to PostgreSQL, Enable encryption at rest & Encrypt on append

-These should change over from RocksDB:
+    -  Change over from RocksDB:

 ```
 storage.blob = "postgresql"